Material Library Generator

 Brush Library

 A brush library contains Materials that can be applied to World Brushes in Hammer.
 They will probably be the bulk of your materials.
-This library is important if you are using Convexity.

 Blend Library